 When I was home over winter break, a common question that came up was what exactly a meme was (courtesy of my parents).
 I kept finding myself struggling for a valid definition, and the most I could come up with was something that made fun of society, either as a whole or a small sector of it.
 But I realized that this literally meant nothing, and the only way they kind of began to understand was to just show them.
 And now I can say I have a meme-loving family, and I’m unsure how to feel about that.

 Anyways, memes are wonderful.
-Not only can you usually relate to them spiritually, they make you feel a little less alone in your problems and show you that you’re not the only one dying under the stress of life nor are you the only one who single and unsure how to mingle.
+Not only can you usually relate to them spiritually, but they also make you feel a little less alone in your problems and show you that you’re not the only one dying under the stress of life nor are you the only one who single and unsure how to mingle.

 So yes, here’s to memes, because they make the world go round (at least my world).